A quadratically enriched count of rational curves: Introduction

 \subsection{Acknowledgements}

 We thank Jean Fasel, Dan Freed, Fabien Morel, and Rahul Pandharipande for useful discussions.
-ML is supported by the ERC Grant QUADAG: this paper is part of a project that has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 832833).\\ . \\ JS was partially supported by ERC Starting Grant 337560 as well as ISF Grants~569/18 and~1127/22.
-KW was partially supported by National Science Foundation Awards DMS-1552730, DMS-2001890, and DMS-2103838.
-She also thanks the Newton Institute and the organizers and participants of the special program {\em Homotopy harnessing higher structures} for hospitality while working on this paper, and the {\em A Room of One's Own} initiative for focused research time.
+ML is supported by the ERC Grant QUADAG: this paper is part of a project that has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 832833).\\ . \\ JS was partially supported by ERC Starting Grant 337560 as well as ISF Grants~569/18 and~1127/22 and the Miriam and Julius Vinik Chair in Mathematics.
+KW was partially supported by National Science Foundation Awards DMS-1552730, DMS-2001890, DMS-2103838, and DMS-2405191.
+She also thanks the Newton Institute and the organizers and participants of the special program {\em Homotopy harnessing higher structures} for hospitality while working on this paper, and the {\em A Room of One's Own} initiative for focused writing time.